EdamameTech/DayLeaf/README.md

 DayLeaf memo launcher - Android widgets to create text files for daily memo

+This application provides an easy way, as home screen widgets, to create, edit, and send text files in a daily basis to create memo on everyday life.
+The minimal foot print makes it easier to install this application in devices with samll memory like Nexus One.

 Usage
 -----
 This application only provides widgets that work as short-cuts to